 The National Cholesterol Education Program (NCEP) classifies the ranges of fasting triglyceride levels in the following way:

 Studies have found that high triglycerides levels may increase the risk of heart disease, stroke, and other conditions.
-There are steps that you can take, though, to lower your levels.
+However, there are steps that you can take to lower your levels.

 Here are some tips from the experts: